joacimstrandvide/Board-Forum/README.md

 # Forum
-A chatting forum made with php &amp; mysql
+A simple chatting forum made with php &amp; mysql as the database